Battling Back Pain

 By Health Day

-I'm Dr. Cindy Haines of HealthDay TV with news from today that can lead to healthy tomorrows.
+I'm Dr. Cindy Haines of HealthDay TV with news you can use for healthier living.